IHE/ITI.mCSD/input/pagecontent/volume-1.md

 - Organization B has been a part of its State/Province HIE since 2018 and is a member in good standing.

+The .organization defines a role for the relationship, e.g. "HIE/HIO" or "member", and the .participatingOrganization fills the role.

 <div>
 {%include usecase5-diagram.svg%}
 </div>